qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

     Don't list classes in the *include* list of one part which also appear in another.
 This becomes less obvious when you use wildcards in your *include* lists: ``[ "foo.bar.*" ]`` overlaps with ``[ "foo.bar.baz" ]``, and with ``[ "foo.*" ]``!
 So think of what these expressions will expand to.
 The generator will complain should two *include* lists overlap.

 **Don't put load dependencies of one part in the "include" list of another**
     This is even less obvious.
 The base line is that you must not have classes in the *include* list of one part that are needed by classes of another part at load time.
 (Mind that this is **not** only referring to the *include* list of the other part, but to all its classes!).
 A good criterion to follow is: Stick to classes that are only used in some **member method** of another class.
-Then you are ususally on the safe side, and are only using classes for your part definition that are required by others at run time, not load time.
+Then you are usually on the safe side, and are only using classes for your part definition that are required by others at run time, not load time.
 (Counter examples would be classes that are used as super classes by others (they show up in their *extend* entry), or are used in the *defer* section of another class, or are used to directly initialize a map entry, like an attribute, of another class definition).
     The generator will complain if load dependencies of one part are listed in the definition of another.

 **Don't group classes "physically"**
     That means: Don't think about how classes are organized in terms of libraries or name spaces.
 This is not a good defining principle for parts.
 Try to think in terms of **logical** or **visual** components, and let the generator figure out which classes from which libraries and name spaces need to go into that part.
 Visual or logical components usually map to *execution paths* in your running app.
 A dialog, a window, a certain tab view that are only reached when the user makes some specific interactions with your application, thus following a specific execution path in your code, those are good candidates for defining a part.
-Of course, e.g. when you are using a library or contribution in your application which exhibits one class as its published API and which you instantiate at one specific point in your application, this might also make for a good part, but would be merely coincidential.
+Of course, e.g. when you are using a library or contribution in your application which exhibits one class as its published API and which you instantiate at one specific point in your application, this might also make for a good part, but would be merely coincidental.

 **Don't define parts with framework classes**
-    This is just a concrete example of the previous point, but happens so often that it merrits its own mentioning.
+    This is just a concrete example of the previous point, but happens so often that it merits its own mentioning.
 It is generally a bad idea to use framework classes to define a part.
 Framework classes should be free to be added where they are needed *by your classes' dependencies*.
 And although there are high-level widgets in the framework, like the DateChooser or the HtmlArea, you always have application code wrapped around them.
 Then it's good practice to forge this code into its own custom class, and make this class the entry point for a part.